 Welcome! to the Porter family vacation home since 1910.
 Please tell us about your week.
-It's a family tradition that everyone who visits writes in the log book... you'll find it on the living room mantel.
+It's a family tradition that everyone who visits writes in the log book... you'll find it on the living room mantel or the front hall bureau.
 Have a relaxing and fun-filled week!

 To make your stay as wonderful as possible and just as nice for the family members or friends who follow you, please observe the house rules and regulations listed in this book.
 You'll find lots of other information and safety guidelines here too.

 If, after reading through this, you still have questions about anything, please call one of the Porter House Board Members.
 We're always on deck to answer any of your questions or concerns.

 Barbara Angle: 203-453-6065 (h), 203-376-0406 (cell)

 David Bahnson: 802-773-4143 (h), 802 236 3544 (cell)